To be eligible for SFIA, your land must:

 - Have an SFIA covenant in place at the County Recorder's Office.

-- An open body of water that is under three acres in size.
+- An open body of water that is less than three acres in size.
 Multiple water bodies are permitted.
 For example, if you have four ponds or open bodies of water that are each two acres in size, all eight acres would be eligible.
 But if you have one pond or open body of water that is five acres in size, then none of the pond or water body acres would be eligible.

 - Grasslands, wetlands, and brushlands that have a positive influence on local hydrology.